NayanChereddy09/NayanChereddy09/README.md

 ### 👋 Hey there!
 I'm a Grade 11 student from Ontario, Canada 🇨🇦

-I'm passionate about technology, cloud computing, and IT systems!
+I'm interested about tech, cloud, and IT systems!
 I enjoy building fun projects using Raspberry Pi, old laptops, and networking tools.
 I’m also exploring cybersecurity and plan to dive into cloud platforms like AWS.

 ---